Not Your Grandma's Sherry—Delicious Food Pairings With Dry Sherry

 Oxidative aging

 Amontillado, Palo Cortado and Oloroso sherries have been aged at least partially without the protective flor.
 The exposure to oxygen in the barrel causes these wines to range in color from gold to golden brown, depending on the amount of time spent aging.
-They are dry and have very complex, rich, round, nutty flavors and should be served slightly chilled, but not as cold as you would serve a white wine.
-Amontillados and Palo Cortados go fabulously with soups as well as chicken and pork with creamy sauces, or with a full-flavored Spanish blue cheese like Cabrales.
-The nuttiness of these wines is enhanced by richly flavored vegetables such as asparagus, cauliflower and spinach.
+They are dry and have very complex, rich, round, nutty flavors and should be served slightly chilled but not as cold as you would serve white wine.
+Amontillados and Palo Cortados go fabulously with soups, chicken, and pork with creamy sauces and full-flavored Spanish blue cheeses like Cabrales.
+The nuttiness of these wines is also enhanced by pairing them with richly flavored vegetables such as asparagus, cauliflower, and spinach.

 The even fuller-bodied Olorosos go superbly with all kinds of strong, "stinky" cheeses, as well as cured meats and game — think partridge or venison — and even fish that is rich in oil: wild salmon, tuna, trout or mackerel.
-To my delight, I even enjoyed a glass of Oloroso with a spicy Chinese Kung Po Chicken.
-The richness of the wine held up well to and enhanced the spicy flavors in the dish.
+I even enjoyed a glass of Oloroso with a spicy Chinese Kung Po Chicken to my delight.
+The richness of the wine held up well and enhanced the spicy flavors in the dish.

 Getting ready to have some cured meats with Oloroso Sherry.
 The dark color of the wine comes from oxidative aging in barrels.